Emadmasroor/E21-F25/HW/HW3.md

 ### (a) Write a function to determine the neighbors of interior cells.

-Write a function called `nbrs_v1` that generates a list corresponding to the (up to 8) neighbors that each interior cell has.
+Write a function called `nbrs` that generates a list corresponding to the (up to 8) neighbors that each interior cell has.
 (By _interior cell_, we mean any cell that's not on the edge of the grid).
 The function should take in a single argument of type `int`, and should return a list of the neighbors of the cell whose address was passed to the function.
 For example, you can see by inspection that the cell with address 22 has the following eight neighbors:
 - 16 ("North")
 - 28 ("South")
 - 23 ("East")